-The piecemeal and multijurisdictional nature of the workplace relations landscape means that without assistance from an expert, enforcement is impossible for many vulnerable workers.
+The complex and multijurisdictional nature of the workplace relations landscape means that without assistance from an expert, enforcement is impossible for many vulnerable workers, particularly those in sham contracting arrangements.
 There are currently different jurisdictions and agencies for the enforcement of workplace safety, wages and entitlements, unfair dismissal, general protections, superannuation and discrimination laws.
 This makes choice of jurisdiction and case management extremely challenging.
-Some claims carry a costs risk (meaning if you lose your case, you may be ordered to pay the other side's legal costs), some claims prohibit other claims being made, and each claim has different processes and different limitation periods (for example, only 21 days to bring an unfair dismissal claim, but up to six years for an underpayment of wages claim).
+Some claims carry a costs risk (i.e. if you lose your case, you may be ordered to pay the other side's legal costs), some claims prohibit other claims being made, and each claim has different processes and different limitation periods (for example, only 21 days to bring an unfair dismissal claim, but up to six years for an underpayment of wages claim).
 Furthermore, a decrease in union membership has significant implications for monitoring and enforcement of workplace rights.
-29
+66